 newfangled

-New in a way seen as unnecessary, trendy, or gimmicky rather than a real improvement.
+Newfangled (adj) means New in a way seen as unnecessary, trendy, or gimmicky rather than a real improvement.
+Example: “He refused to trade his old flip phone for one of those newfangled smartphones.”

-How to Use Newfangled
+How to use newfangled

 Learner’s notesIn plain EnglishDescribes something new that seems unnecessarily modern or trendy, often said with mild disapproval.